EigenPro/EigenPro3/README.md

 # EigenPro3
 EigenPro (short for Eigenspace Projections) is an algorithm for training general kernel models of the form
 $$f(x)=\sum_{i=1}^p \alpha_i K(x,z_i)$$
 where $z_i$ are $p$ model centers.
 The model centers can be arbitrary, i.e., do not need to be a subset of the training data.
 The algorithm requires only $O(p)$ memory, and takes advantage of multiple GPUs.

 The EigenPro3 algorithm is based on Projected dual-preconditioned Stochastic Gradient Descent.
 If fully decouples the model and training
 A complete derivation for the training algorithm is given in the following paper
 **Title:** [Toward Large Kernel Models](https://arxiv.org/abs/2302.02605) (2023)
 **Authors:** Amirhesam Abedsoltan, Mikhail Belkin, Parthe Pandit.

+Read on for more details about the algorithm.

 # Installation
 ```